-Lebanon's Prime Minister Resigns, Citing An 'Earthquake' Of Upheaval
+Lebanon's Prime Minister Resigns, Citing An 'Earthquake' Of Upheaval After Explosion

 Public anger mounted after the blast, focusing on the carelessness that led to one of the worst explosions in Lebanon's history.

 The huge trove of dangerous material, which officials say was known about for years, had been allowed to languish in the port since 2013.
-Intense protests erupted, with many calling for top officials to "resign or hang," according to NPR's Ruth Sherlock.
+Intense protests erupted, with many calling for top officials to "resign or hang."

 "We are facing an earthquake that struck the country, with all its humanitarian, social, economic and national repercussions," Diab said.